brefphp/bref/docs/environment/storage.md

 - pre-generate the cache in the project directory before deploying
 - store the cache into the `/tmp` directory
-- store the cache into a distributed cache service like Memcache or Redis
+- store the cache into a distributed cache service like Memcache, Redis or DynamoDB (an AWS service which fits the pay-per-request model nicely)

 ### Pre-generating the cache